user-undeclared/shapebox/README.md

 ...and these libraries:
 * SDL2

-An unoptimized version of the native program can be built my running `make debug` from the command-line.
+An unoptimized version of the native program can be built by running `make debug` from the command-line.
 For an optimized version of the program, run `make release`

 ### Web